Tirito6626/easy-api-docs-ru/docs/functions/$getVar.md

 # $getVar
-Get a variable value from the database.
+Get a variable value from the database

 ### Parameters:
 | Name        | Type        | Description                          | Optional |